City of Atlanta

 Key Priorities

-- SAFETY: Implement comprehensive crime reduction strategy using technology, community engagement, data analytics
+- ADDRESS: Implement comprehensive crime reduction through community policing

 OKR AI Analysis